Inbound Process of Housing

 Service members will use the CFAC Family Housing Service Center.
-CFAC housing personnel can assist in preventing delays due to the language barrier and prevent complications such as financial dispute or eviction.
+CFAC housing personnel can assist in preventing delays due to the language barrier and prevent complications such as a financial disputes or eviction.
 All housing units must be inspected and certified by a CFAC Housing Representative as adequate and the lease must be processed by the CFAC Family Housing Service Center.

 The CFAC Family Housing Service Center helps service members find a rental in Busan that meets all the requirements as outlined in USFK Reg 210-51, USFK/CNIC Housing Referral Service Program.
 Safety(Property) inspections will be performed and a fair market price will be determined and agreed upon by the owners.

 Busan has an abundance of modern apartments.
-However, there are still some differences from the U.S. standard such as size, electric voltage, no garage, etc. There are ample apartments all over Busan, well within the Overseas Housing Allowance limits, in popular areas including Haeundae, Kyungsung, Gwangali and Centum City.
+However, there are still some differences from the U.S. standard such as size, electric voltage, no garage, etc. There are ample apartments all over Busan, well within the Overseas Housing Allowance limits, in popular areas including Haeundae, Yongho, Gwangali and Centum City.